Compositeness of near-threshold $s$-wave resonances: Nature of near-threshold resonances

 From this inequality and the condition of negative $r_{e}$, $a_{0}$ is found to be also negative.
 We then find that $|r_{e}|$ is always larger than $|a_{0}|$ for resonances, no matter how large $|a_{0}|$ is:

 In other words, the scattering length is not the unique scale for the near-threshold resonance because of the non-negligible effective range, and the low-energy universality does not hold.
 In fact, we find that not only $|a_{0}|$ but also $|r_{e}|$ diverge in the $|k^{-}| \to 0$ limit by keeping the relation~\eqref{eq:a-r-relation}.
+To see this, we express $a_{0}$ and $r_{e}$ by $|k^{-}|$ and $\theta_{k}$ ($k^{-} = |k^{-}|e^{i\theta_{k}}$) as follows:

-From this viewpoint, we show that near-threshold resonances are not necessary to be composite dominant in contrast to near-threshold bound states (see supplemental material and a reference~\cite{Bergholtz:2019deh} therein).
+These equations show that both $|a_{0}|$ and $|r_{e}|$ diverge in the $|k^{-}| \to 0$ limit in the case of resonance $-\pi/4\leq \theta_{k}<0$.
+From this viewpoint, we find that near-threshold resonances are not necessarily composite-dominant in contrast to near-threshold bound states.

+When a resonance--anti-resonance pair appears, complex $k^{\pm}$ satisfy the relation $k^{+}=-k^{-*}$, with which we can rewrite $a_{0}$ and $r_{e}$ only with the eigenmomentum of the resonance $k^{-}$:

+When Re $k^{-}=-$Im $k^{-}$, $a_{0} = r_{e}$ follows from these equations, corresponding to the equality in Eq.~\eqref{eq:a-r-relation}.
+This occurs when the real part of the eigenenergy is zero.

 The compositeness of a stable bound state is introduced by expressing its wave function as a superposition of $\ket{{\rm composite}}$ and $\ket{{\rm elementary}}$.
-The probability of finding $\ket{{\rm composite}}$ ($\ket{{\rm elementary}}$) is defined as the compositeness $X$ (elementarity $Z=1-X$)~\cite{Weinberg:1965zz,Hyodo:2013nka,Kamiya:2015aea,Kamiya:2016oao}.
+The probability of finding $\ket{{\rm composite}}$ ($\ket{{\rm elementary}}$) is defined as the compositeness $X$ (elementarity $Z=1-X$)~\cite{Weinberg:1965zz,Hyodo:2013nka,Kamiya:2015aea,Kamiya:2016oao,Kinugawa:2024crb}.
 The compositeness of near-threshold states is obtained from the weak-binding relation written in terms of $a_{0}$ and $r_{e}$~\cite{Weinberg:1965zz,Hyodo:2013nka,Hyodo:2013iga,Oller:2017alp,Matuschek:2020gqe,vanKolck:2022lqz}:

 For the recent discussion on the finite range correction to Eq.~\eqref{eq:wbr}, see Refs.~\cite{Li:2021cue,Song:2022yvz,Albaladejo:2022sux,Kinugawa:2022fzn,Kinugawa:2023fbf,Yin:2023wls}.